kateuj/instacook/README.md

 3. A barista trainer uses the game as a tool to test their trainees' knowledge.
 ![Home page mobile screenshot](assets/readme-images/mobile-home-page.png) A barista trainer would get users to open the page on their phones collectively to access the game as a quick and fun ice breaker before commencing a practical course.
 The mobile view makes it easy for the site to be accessed anywhere.

+## Site Purpose

+This game is been designed mainly to create a positive emotional response through entertainment.
+It could also be used as an informal and fun introduction for barista training where the trainer could use this as a tool to test their trainee's knowledge of drinks before and after training to have a constructive comparison on how their knowledge has been built and any areas for improvement.

+### Target Audience

+Broadly, the game is aimed at anyone with an interest in coffee, which could include people seeking entertainment in the form of a quiz, but also as mentioned above for trainee barista to revise their knowledge, as well as barista trainers to used as an energy boosting / ice-breaking tool in training sessions with their trainees.

 ### Site Objectives